-The Research Collection focuses on scholarly publications that support Shakespeare and Early Modern Studies, especially in regard to theatre and performance history.
-The Research Collection also addresses the history, building and use of our theatres: the Globe Theatre (the ‘wooden O’ recreation of the original Globe Theatre) and the Sam Wanamaker Playhouse (a recreation of an indoor Jacobean Playhouse).
+The collection focuses on scholarly publications that support Shakespeare and Early Modern Studies, especially in regard to theatre and performance history.
+The collection also addresses the history, building and use of our theatres: the Globe Theatre (the ‘wooden O’ recreation of the original Globe Theatre) and the Sam Wanamaker Playhouse (a recreation of an indoor Jacobean Playhouse).
 This comprehensive collection includes the following subject areas:

 - Shakespeare and Contemporary Performance

 - Early Modern material culture and staging practices

 - Conservatory Training

 Rare Book Collection

 A collection of rare books has been slowly building since the earliest days of the Globe project.
 They have accrued through generous donation from many benefactors who engaged with the mission to build a specialist collection in support of our research.
 This collection includes early modern printed books.